winapiadmin/WindowsAPIExamples/README.md

-# UnusedWindowsAPIExamples
+# WindowsAPIExamples

-This repository contain all unused Windows API examples.
+This repository contain some Windows API examples.